 Luckily, the platform policy regarding backward compatibility has meant that nearly everything works across the most recent generations – at least when it comes to indie roguelikes.
 That means we can talk about games on Xbox One and Xbox Series S|X.

-The criteria to be included is thus: every game is either a roguelike or a roguelite, it received a good critical reception, and there isn’t something else on the platform that does the same thing better – this last point is why one or two big titles have been omitted.
+The criteria to be included is thus: every game is either a roguelike or a roguelite, it received a good critical reception, and there isn’t something else on the platform that does the same thing significantly better.

 The above criteria will evolve in time, yet in the absence of any deeper system, and forgiving any omissions, whether intentional or not, this is still a strong list and it will be updated in line with the other toplists as more games are assessed for inclusion!